Azure/azure-powershell/src/Resources/Resources/help/New-AzResourceGroupDeployment.md

 ```

 ### -TemplateUri
-Specifies the URI of a JSON template file.
+Uri to the template file.
-This file can be a custom template or a gallery template that is saved as a JSON file, such as by using **Save-AzResourceGroupGalleryTemplate**.

 ```yaml
 Type: System.String